Cherreads

 [Fate Points: 0]

 The techniques integrated quietly.
-She felt the change immediately, not as a rush of power, but as new pathways opening within her awareness.
-Her voice felt different when she inhaled, as if it carried additional weight, an underlying resonance waiting to be used.
-Her hands tingled faintly, sensitive in a way they had not been before.
+Her voice felt different when she inhaled, a subtle resonance waiting to be used.
+Her hands tingled faintly, more sensitive than before.

 A summons.